Multidialogo/teambuilding-app/docs/CONTRIBUTING.md

 Project can be provisioned locally with **docker compose**.

 [Following repository](https://github.com/Multidialogo/teambuilding-app-provisioning) contains a docker compose environment to build and start working with the project.

-Follow the provisioning project instructions as first step is **strongly suggested**.

 ## Writing code